JonathanHarford/discord_epyc_ts/docs/PRD.md

      2. the game has reached a maximum number (configurable) of turns, then
    - The bot posts the complete sequence in the "completed" channel (see below)
       - Users can react and comment on the results
-   - The game state is archived for future reference

 ## Special Considerations
 - **Time Limits**: Each player has a configurable amount of time to complete their turn